Skip to main content

 With either of syntax+schema, all schemas are guaranteed to be valid in all 3 DB types: SQLite, PostgreSQL, MySQL.
 For syntax+schema+execute, queries are guaranteed to be valid as well.

-Whether and how much to shuffle seeds when composing various generation prompts.Default: No shuffling (recommended)Introducing more shuffling might increase diversity a bit in some cases, however, the generation time and cost increase steeply.
+Whether and how much to shuffle seeds when composing various generation prompts.Strongly recommended: No shuffling (default)Introducing shuffling might increase diversity in some cases, but generation time and cost increase steeply.

 Monitor runs and access generated data